Last updated on $Date: 2020/10/30 12:18:10 $.

 Distributed to the W3C Advisory Committee and Chairs for comment on 18 October 2013.
+Appendix I added June 2019.
 Comments should be sent to Philippe Le Hégaret and Ralph Swick, cc w3c-archive.

 Normative references between specifications are typically references to established standards previously published by recognized groups or to work in parallel in W3C.
 As a W3C specification progresses toward Recommendation such normative references rarely raise concern provided the referenced specification is stable and has licensing terms that are consistent with royalty-free implementation of W3C Recommendations, or the parallel W3C work is proceeding on a similar schedule.
 Borderline cases arise when a specification contains a normative reference to another specification that is not yet an established standard or that has licensing restrictions that may interfere with the intended use of a W3C Recommendation.